Metadata: Creation

-A metadata engine collects, stores and analyzes information about data and metadata (data about data) in use within a domain.
+A metadata engine collects, stores and analyzes information about data and metadata in use within a domain.

 Data virtualization

 Data virtualization emerged in the 2000s as the new software technology to complete the virtualization "stack" in the enterprise.
 Metadata is used in data virtualization servers which are enterprise infrastructure components, alongside database and application servers.
 Metadata in these servers is saved as persistent repository and describe business objects in various enterprise systems and applications.
 Structural metadata commonality is also important to support data virtualization.

 Statistics and census services

 Standardization and harmonization work has brought advantages to industry efforts to build metadata systems in the statistical community.
 Several metadata guidelines and standards such as the European Statistics Code of Practice and ISO 17369:2013 (Statistical Data and Metadata Exchange or SDMX) provide key principles for how businesses, government bodies, and other entities should manage statistical data and metadata.
 Entities such as Eurostat, European System of Central Banks, and the U.S. Environmental Protection Agency have implemented these and other such standards and guidelines with the goal of improving "efficiency when managing statistical business processes".